White House: True cost of opioid epidemic tops $500 billion

 The council said its estimate is significantly larger because the epidemic has worsened, with overdose deaths doubling in the past decade, and that some previous studies didn’t reflect the number of fatalities blamed on opioids, a powerful but addictive category of painkillers.

-The council also said previous studies focused exclusively on prescription opioids, while its study also factors in illicit opioids, including heroin.
+The council also noted that previous studies had focused exclusively on prescription opioids, while its study also factors in illicit opioids, including heroin.

 Most Read Stories